 The government-wide statement of activities demonstrates the degree to which the direct expenses of a functional category (administration, public safety, judicial, etc.) or program are offset by program revenue.
 Direct expenses are those that are clearly identifiable with specific function or program.
-Program revenues include: a) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or program, b) grants and contributions that are restricted to meeting the operational requirements of a particular function or program, or c) grants and contributions that are restricted to meeting the capital requirements of a particular function or program.
+Program revenues include: a) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or program, b) grants and contributions that are restricted to meeting the operational requirements of a particular function or program.
 Taxes and other items not properly included among program revenues are reported instead as general revenue.
 Internally dedicated resources are also reported as general revenues rather than as program revenues.